Sılo Qız

 “Whoever you fraternize with,

-divide the bread in half, the big slice to yourself, the small one to you with the giver
+Divide the bread in half, the large slice for yourself, the small one for you with the giver

-Never think of evil in this four-day world.”
+Never think of the evil in this four-day world.”

 Ap Sileman;

-You walked to the Truth.
-You have broken away from our Qatar, but your voice, your advice, your heritage will never tear you away from the Qatar of the Holy Land.
-You have bequeathed us a treasure worth worlds behind… Thanks to the head of our people.
+You have gone to the truth.
+You have detached yourself from our Qatar, but your voice, your advice, your heritage will never tear you away from the Qatar of the Holy Land.
+They have left us a treasure that is worth worlds… Thank you to the head of our people.

-Let him know that we will not lose his tracks.
-I bow respectfully before the moment, Ap Sileman.
+Let him know that we won’t lose his tracks.
+I bow respectfully to the moment, Ap Sileman.

 *Dersim Oral History Researcher-Author